zarr-conventions/multiscales/README.md

 1. **Explicit vs. Implicit**: Clients don't need to infer transformations from decimation factors
 2. **Flexibility**: Supports arbitrary downsampling schemes beyond simple decimation
 3. **Composability**: Domain-specific coordinate systems can build upon these transformations

-### Relationship to Decimation Factors

-The `factors` field is provided for convenience and documentation purposes.
-The `scale` field is the authoritative source for the resolution relationship.
-When both are present, they should be consistent.

 ## References